alex-adzinets/Portfolio/README.md

 ## Welcome to my Portfolio

-This website serves as a comprehensive showcase of my skills and experience, built using a dynamic blend of cutting-edge technologies:
+This website serves as a comprehensive showcase of my skills and experience, built using a dynamic blend of cutting-edge technologies.

-Check out My Profolio Here : https://gurushik.netlify.app/
+Check out my Portfolio here : https://gurushik.netlify.app

+**Want to see the design inspiration?**

+Check out the Figma file for the initial design concepts behind this website (cloned from the original): https://www.figma.com/design/gz92k4ZzakicxRPmpUcVTt/Portfolio

 **Tech Stack:**